Data Driven Marketing

 Modern data-driven marketing takes into account significantly larger volumes of data than ever before.
 Whereas once marketers had to rely upon self-reported surveys and focus groups, today a tremendous amount of information is collected from every interaction between a company and a buyer.
 Marketers are able to track a buyer’s journey through multiple channels — and have detailed information about buyer demographics.

-Most marketing campaigns will meet the basics of a data marketing definition — data is being used to influence marketing decisions.
+Most marketing campaigns will meet the basics of a data driven marketing definition — data is being used to influence marketing decisions.
 But that doesn’t mean every data-driven campaign is made equal.
 When it comes to data-driven marketing, there are two key factors:

 - The amount of data being used.